Skip to main content

 Understand the 4 phases of the employee lifecycle

 EX is deeply personal, and it’s shaped and reshaped by interactions.
-Employers should invest in effective strategies and tools to attract and retain top talent.
-These tools will help them maximize each touchpoint in the employee lifecycle.
+To attract and keep top talent, employers should invest in the right strategies and tools that enable them to make the most of each touchpoint throughout the employee lifecycle.

 But how do you determine when and what those important touchpoints should be?
-They can vary, but the most important moments typically come at several stages of the employment lifecycle, which is why understanding that lifecycle is key.
+It can vary depending on the situation, but the most important moments typically come at several stages of the employment lifecycle, which is why understanding that lifecycle is key.

 There are various conceptualizations of the employee lifecycle (including a four-stage model, along with five-stage and 12-stage ones) but the four-stage one created by Workday provides a great framework for businesses.